cambridge-cares/TheWorldAvatar/Agents/OPFAgent/README.md

     where the label corresponds to the label uploaded to the router.
 - `baseMVA` the baseMVA of the power system
 - `time` the time point to run OPF analysis on, in the format of `yyyy-MM-ddTHH:mm:ss`
+- `hasSolar` boolean value indicating whether solar PVs are considered in this system, should be either `true` or `false`